 The antique-looking dining car is one of the highlights of the train experience.
-It looked like stepping into a Wes Anderson movie.
+It was like stepping into a Wes Anderson movie.
 The food wasn’t that good (IMO) but you get to meet different people.
 They had a system where the staff assigns you a seat so that you get seated with random people.
 The food prices are a bit steep but you have an option to order at the snack bar where the food is more affordable.

-On some occasions, when I didn’t feel like interacting with people, I went down the lounge car, got myself a hotdog or a pizza and ate at my seat.
+On some occasions, when I didn’t feel like interacting with people, I went down the lounge car, got myself a hotdog or a pizza from Mr. D. and ate at my coach seat.
 Some people even brought their own food which they stored in a cooler.
 Tap water is available in the coach cars but I didn’t like how it tasted so I spent a few bucks on bottled water.

 Essentials for a comfortable night:

-Nothing much happened inside the train either until we reached Syracuse.
-A few men in green uniform with the words "Border Patrol" written on them boarded the train and marched along the aisle next to me.
+Nothing much happened inside either until we reached Syracuse.
+A few men in green uniform with the words Border Patrol written on them boarded the train and marched along the aisle next to me.

 It wasn’t until we started moving again that the whole incident sunk in my head.
-What if they asked me?
+What if they had asked me?
 Sure, I was in the country with a valid visa but I wasn’t bringing my passport with me.
 I didn’t think it was necessary since I was traveling locally.
 Would they have kicked me out too?

 While everyone was asleep, I snuck out of my makeshift bed and went straight to the observation car.
 I was alone.
 I took a seat facing the window and put my headphones on.
 I had curated a playlist before my trip and listened to it as we cut through the landscape.

 I reached New York late Thursday evening.
-The staff played Frank Sinatra’s "New York, New York" on the speakers as we approached Penn station.
-My journey had ended and I was ready to explore New York.
-But first, I had to desperately take a shower!
+The staff played Frank Sinatra’s ‘New York, New York’ on the speakers as we approached Penn station.
+My journey had finally ended.
+It was a long one with memories that will stay with me for a long time.